siavash9000/dind-machine/README.md

 ## Getting Started

-There are two ways you could dind-machine.
-As an envirnoment inside a docker container or as commandline replacement for docker-machine.
-In both you need firt to pull the docker image of dind-machine:
+There are two ways you can use dind-machine.
+As an envirnoment inside a docker container or as shell replacement for docker-machine.
+In both cases you need first to pull the docker image of dind-machine:
 ```
 docker pull nukapi/dind-machine
 ```